Halloween for Grownups: Pop-Up Bars, Spooky Soirées and More Philly Haunts

 The Nightmare Before Tinsel

-This Halloween pop-up bar located in an abandoned jewelry store has everything: skeletons, a haunted bunny stuffy, a giant smoke-breathing dragon, a zombie facsimile of Gritty behind the bar, creepy baby dolls and more spooky scares.
+This Halloween pop-up bar located in an abandoned jewelry store has everything: skeletons, creepy baby dolls, and more spooky scares.
 And, of course, the drink menu does not disappoint.
-Expect lots of themed cocktails like the Blood Bag (it’s cranberry juice, don’t worry), skull-shaped specialty shots (yes, you can keep the skull), and other fall flavors served up in Halloween-themed take-home vessels (think: cauldrons, pumpkins, and a cute ghost sippy cup).
+Expect lots of themed cocktails like the Blood Bag (it’s cranberry juice, don’t worry), skull-shaped specialty shots (yes, you can keep the skull), and other fall flavors served up in Halloween-themed take-home vessels.
+This Halloween favorite’s opening has been delayed till mid-October (tentatively Friday the 13th), but that still leaves lots of time to enjoy it.

 Fright Factory